William Byrne (Catholic): Life

 One of a large family, Byrne was obliged by the death of his father to become a breadwinner.
 He had desired to be a priest, but circumstances denied him a more than common elementary education, imparted by an uncle.
 In his twenty-fifth year he emigrated to the United States, where, shortly after his arrival, he went to Georgetown College and applied for admission into the Society of Jesus.

-His advanced age and lack of classical education, however, convinced him, after some months' stay there, that he could not reasonably hope to obtain in the Society, for many years at least, his ambition for ordination to the priesthood.
+Byrne's advanced age and lack of classical education, however, convinced him, after some months' stay there, that he could not reasonably hope to obtain in the Society, for many years at least, his ambition for ordination to the priesthood.
 He therefore left Georgetown, and by advice of Archbishop Carroll went to Mount St. Mary's College, Emmitsburg.
-Here the Rev. John Dubois, the president, received him with sympathy, pointed out a course of study, and finding him a good disciplinarian, made him prefect of the institution.
+Here John Dubois, the president, received him with sympathy, pointed out a course of study, and finding him a good disciplinarian, made him prefect of the institution.
 He was nearly thirty years of age when he began to study Latin, but his zeal and perseverance brought significant results.

 In order to advance more rapidly in his studies, he entered St. Mary's Seminary, Baltimore, but the surroundings were not congenial, and he remained there only a short time.
 He had been ordained a subdeacon, and Bishop Flaget accepted his offer of service for the Diocese of Bardstown, Kentucky.
 He made further studies at St. Thomas' Seminary there, and was then ordained priest by Bishop David, 18 September 1819, with his friend George Elder, whom he had met at Emmitsburg.
-They were the first priests ordained at Bardstown, and by Bishop David, who was consecrated 15 August 1819.
+They were the first priests ordained at Bardstown, and by David, who was consecrated 15 August 1819.

-Shortly after his ordination, Father Byrne was appointed pastor of St. Charles Church, replacing Father Charles Nerinckx, visiting also the small congregation of Louisville, sixty miles distant.
+Shortly after his ordination, Byrne was appointed pastor of St. Charles Church, replacing Charles Nerinckx, visiting also the small congregation of Louisville, sixty miles distant.